Classification: Tyrosine Kinase Inhibitor

 - Notify your doctor or nurse if any nails fall off or you develop any of these side effects or other skin abnormalities.

-This medication may cause interstitial lung disease (a scarring and stiffening of the lung tissue).
-These symptoms may be very similar to lung cancer symptoms.
+- Lung Changes: This medication may cause interstitial lung disease (a scarring and stiffening of the lung tissue).
 Call your healthcare provider right away if you have any new or worsening shortness of breath, cough, wheezing, or fever.